dkdam/Archer-Session-Diaries/README.md

 **Day 6**: After many struggles to get scoring app working I decided to put this in the side as I will not get it done by the end of the week.
 I have decided instead to create a diary website instead and keep it simple as a 3 models.

 **Day 7**: I have all the necessary functions working and how my site going as it needs to go.
 I have struggled alot with getting the links to navigate between the associations of both the equipment gears and the blog post together.
 After some Lodan help I had it working until I deployed it...

+**Day 8**: Had alot fo help getting some of my deployment working.
+I can't seem to figure out my new and show pages as it keeps crashing.
+I didn't know how to actually log into the terminal of Heroku to get this running and after with the help of Joel and Lodan once again I had to rollback, migrate and reset my deployment finally worked.
+Had learnt more about Heroku and fixing errors than any other days I've done.